dbbs-lab/bsb-core/README.md

 bsb compile -p
 ```

-This should create a network file and plot the network.
+This creates a network file and plots the network.

 ### Simulating a network